-Resource Allocation allows you to view resources that have been assigned to project tasks as well as their capacity.
+The Resource Allocation page allows you to view your resources' capacity and availability based on the project tasks assigned to them.
 This feature allows you to easily see whether resources are over or under allocated and helps you find available resources for new and upcoming projects and tasks.

 The resource allocation page also allows you to pin resources so you can easily view resources you regularly work with.